Lufunonyadzani/-AWS_re-Start-Labs/README.md

 ## Projects

 ### Static Website
-The Static Website project had a deadline of 28 November.
+The Static Website project.
 It was hosted using Amazon S3 and CloudFront.
 The purpose of this project was to demonstrate how to host a website using AWS cloud services.

 ### 3D Architecture
-The 3D Architecture project had a deadline of 5 December.
+The 3D Architecture project.
 It was created using AWS architecture design tools.
 The purpose of this project was to visually show how different AWS services connect and work together.

-### AWS Lex Bot
-The AWS Lex Bot project is still to be announced.
-It is being built using Amazon Lex.
-The purpose of this project is to create a chatbot that can interact with users using natural language.

 ---